9 Things That Happen to Your Body When You Get a Full 8 Glasses of Water

 You’ll get an energy boost

 Many people don’t realize that one of the benefits of drinking water is that it helps your energy levels.
 Your body needs water to keep up its energy levels, which is why you might feel sluggish if you aren’t drinking enough water every day.
 “Some people turn to caffeine because they think they’re always tired, but something like caffeine won’t necessarily have beneficial effects on energy levels if they’re not hydrated as well,” says Bruning.
+(Does coffee dehydrate you?
+Find out.)

 Your skin will glow